Explore Our Trails

-The Prairie Loop Trail is a bike and hike friendly path starting from the Adventure Road Entrance which runs 3.1 miles in length.
-The loop starts at the bike/hike trail from the Adventure Road Trailhead leads past Stumpy Pond, at which point it continues south along the Sugar Creek floodplain and passes the Garrison Webb Gristmill.
+The Prairie Loop Trail is a bike- and hike-friendly path starting from the Adventure Road Entrance, which runs 3.1 miles in length.
+The loop starts at the bike/hike trail from the Adventure Road Entrance leads past Stumpy Pond, at which point it continues south along the Sugar Creek floodplain and passes the Garrison Webb Gristmill.

 Nation Ford Road (Blue Star Trail from the Dairy Barn to Lake Haigler)